grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "Which brings up another thing I wanted to ask you about Captain Shakes," said Hemi, "that boat of yours certainly is... loud now."

 "Fuck yeah!
 I told you I put in a new exhaust.
 Straight pipe.
-Wedged it right up against the hull so the sound goes directly out into the fuckin' water.
+Wedged it right up against the hull so the sound goes direct out into the fuckin' water.
 I also tuned it for power and made some adjustments to the gear box.
 The _Gnat's_ diesel now puts out far more torque than just about any other boat of its fuckin' size, I'd say.
 And that torque is converted to unbelievably fast prop speeds."

 "And a fast prop and new exhaust mean exceptional noise," said Hemi.

-"I'd say just about the loudest sub in the fuckin' water!"
-Said Shakes proudly. "'Cept maybe some of those old coastal tug subs.
+"I'd say just about the loudest sub in the fuckin' water!" said Shakes proudly. "'Cept maybe some of those old coastal tug subs.
 That was the fuckin' plan, right Captain Percy?
 The _Gnat_ runs loud and fast interference for the _Prospect_."

 "Yes," said Percy, "though I was sort of expecting we could make the _Gnat_ sound like another big submarine, not an ocean liner."

 "The fuckin' louder, the fuckin' better, I fuckin' figured," said Shakes, popping a wad of dried green leaves into his cheek.
 "Oh!
 I almost forgot: the other modification I made to the _Gnat_: I got a fuckin' pigeon."

-"A pigeon?"
-Asked Hemi.
+"A pigeon?" asked Hemi.
 "I have never heard of that.
 Some new kind of sonar unit?"

 "No no, like an _actual_ fuckin' pigeon-bird.
 A homing pigeon.
 Goes by the name of Herschel."